PetraProver/PetraVM/prover/README.md

 ## Testing

-The crate includes integration tests that verify the complete proving pipeline:
+The crate includes integration tests that verify the complete proving pipeline.

-1. Assembly to trace generation
-2. Trace validation
-3. Proof generation
-4. Proof verification

 Run the tests with:
 ```bash
 cargo test
 ```

-## Future Work

-1. Support for more instruction types
-2. Optimization of table sizes and channel interactions
-3. Improved error messages and debugging tools
-4. Performance optimizations for recursive proof verification